-Everything You Need To Know About A Level Results Day 2022
+Everything You Need To Know About A-level Results Day 2023

-Officially, Thursday 18th of August is the date set for A Level results day 2022 and we highly recommend you pop this into your diary (for both England and Scotland students).
+Officially, Thursday 17th of August is the date set for A-level results day 2023 for both English and Scottish students – we highly recommend you pop this into your diary.

-However, this date is fast approaching and it’s important you’re clued up on absolutely everything you need to know before you begin opening your A Level results.
+With this date fast approaching, it’s important to get clued up on absolutely everything you need to know before you begin opening your A-Level results.

-So, we’ve compiled a list of everything you need to know about A Level results day 2022.
-Check it out below!
+So, here at Homes for Students we’ve compiled a list of everything you need to know about A-level results day 2023 to help you get prepared for the big day.

-It’s a busy day for most A Level students, as you’re not only finding out what grades you received but you’ll also know whether you got into the University of your choice.
+Not only are you finding out what grades you’ve achieved in each of your subjects, but you’ll also know whether you got into the university of your choice – if you applied!

 This mini-guide will allow you to understand the process of the day ahead.